kilelx/kilelx/README.md

 - 👋 Hi, I’m Kieran , a 22-year-old student based in Rennes, France

-- 👀 Looking for an apprenticeship in creative development
+- 👀 Looking for an apprenticeship in web development

-- 🌱 I’m currently working on Three.js Journey & Typescript
+- 🌱 I’m currently improving my skills on Next.js & Typescript